-and by proxy I started in the art department before the computer was an artistic tool.
-Back then, the position
+and by proxy I started working in the art department before the computer was an artistic tool.
+Back then, the

-was called 'paste up artist' and that is truly what one did.
-Text was done from a 'transfer sheet" or "press type"
+position was known as 'paste up artist' and that is truly what one did.
+Text was done from a 'transfer sheet" or

-where the back was rubbed with a 'burnisher'.
+"press type" by rubbing the back with a 'burnisher'.
 Process (or 4 color) came from an applicable/sticky dot pattern

 sheet, and your 'pattern" was cut with a razor.
 And, one had to 'tilt' the dots at the proper angle.
 Much of the